 Key to Success: Strong Branding + Authenticity + Testimonials

 Strategy: Often times it’s hard to humanize a franchise, especially in the fitness world where it’s seemingly filled with almost unachievable perfection.
-So, instead of posting photos of intimidating hard bodies all over their social channels, Orangetheory tackles a more intimate approach by tapping into the stories of real customers and their very real stories.
-They share the before and the after, and celebrate client progress.
+So, instead of posting photos of intimidating hard bodies all over their social channels, Orangetheory tackles a more intimate approach for their digital marketing strategy by tapping into the stories of real customers and their very real stories.
+They share the before and the after, and celebrate client progress on their social media network platforms.

 Not only does this lend an authentic human element to the brand and strengthens relationships with existing clients, but the testimonial aspect of it lends major credibility to the businesses’ success.
 By highlighting real people who’ve used and loved Orangetheory, you’re creating proof of your legitimacy as a brand, which will likely encourage your users friends to try out the product as well.